zzmOrlxf/effectiveLife/Chapter1/git使用指南.md

 That command does the same thing as the previous one, but the target directory is called `mygrit`.

 Git has a number of different transfer protocols you can use.
 The previous example uses the `git://`protocol, but you may also see `http(s)://` or `user@server:/path.git`, which uses the SSH transfer protocol. *Chapter 4* will introduce all of the available options the server can set up to access your Git repository and the pros and cons of each.

+## !!If add a remote repository, you should add URL start with https:// , care abut the protocol, cause clone use git://